Iryna-Bo/Work-and-Mental-Health/Conclusions.md

 -Gender: Men report the highest levels (**78.17%**); least affected are those who did not specify gender (**75.2%**).
 -No significant correlation was found between access to mental health resources and psychological problems.
 This might be because the availability of resources does not guarantee their usage.

-*🔍A Butterfly Chart "Mental Health Resources and Mental Health Problems" (created in Tableau) is below*
+*🔍Below is a Butterfly Chart (created in Tableau) illustrating the relationship between Mental Health Resources and Mental Health Problems*

 <img src="images/Mental%20Health%20Resources%20and%20Mental%20Health%20Problems.png" alt="Mental Health Resources and Mental Health Problems" width="1000" high="700"/>